Symbolické výpočty

 8. Numerical equation solving, calculus, graphics, and visualization

-9. Recurrences and computational tricks, function options, attributes, messages, and error handling
+9. Recursion and computational tricks, function attributes, options, and messages

 Přednášky / Lectures